sameermanek/sameermanek.github.io/projects/correlations/index.md

 The causes of these 'relationships' vary, but a few key factors that I think are generally worth checking.
 These don't invalidate the slope or intercept, but they may call the test statistics into question (e.g., p value).

-* Are the errors normally distributed?
+* Are the residuals normally distributed?
 * What if I detrend the data?
-* Are the errors autocorrelated?
+* Are the residuals autocorrelated?
-* Do the errors have constant variance?
+* Do the residuals have constant variance?
 * Are there any points with a lot of leverage?
 * How many relationships did I test before finding this?
 Do I need to apply a multiple testing correction?